rachelzirongfang/The-cleverest-guy-in-this-planet/README.md

 #### （1）Approach to Getting Our Dataset

  We get our dataset from Yelp.
 Yelp provides data in the form of json objects.
-We will use some build-in function of python’s json module to load these data and set up our restaurant dictionary based on these data.
-We hope to get name, location and other specific the restaurants in Las Vegas for further processing.
+We will use some build-in function of python’s json module to load these data and extract the useful information based on these data.
+We hope to get name, location and other specific information of the food-related business in Las Vegas for further processing.

 #### （2）Approach to Processing Our Data
 The data of restaurants is clustered by k-means method.
 K-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
 So the restaurants on map will be segmented into k clusters by k-means method.